-Moral Complicity with Evil Ethics Statement
+Moral Complicity with Evil Position Statement

 Moral complicity with evil is culpable association with or participation in wrongful acts.
 Evil is defined as anything immoral or wrong based on Biblical principles.
 Questions about moral complicity with evil can arise in regard to an individual’s relationship to or involvement with past, present or future evil.